Configuring MySQL and MariaDB

 default-storage-engine = innodb

-After changing the default to MySQL, the service must be restarted to take effect.
+After changing the default in MySQL, the service must be restarted to take effect.

 Change default charset